web-platform-tests/rfcs/rfcs/safe-printable-inset.md

 `<meta name="safe-printable-inset" content="[inset-specifier]">`

 where `inset-specifier` is a numeric value.
-The unit could be CSS pixels or points.
-Using centimeters for anything here isn't a great idea, since they don't convert nicely into CSS pixels (unlike inches).
-I suggest using CSS pixels.
+This values is in centimeters, to match the other inputs to webdriver when printing.
+Using centimeters isn't great, since they don't convert nicely into CSS pixels (unlike inches), but since everything else is already in centimeters, better follow suit.

 Why just one value for all four edges?
 Although many printers indeed don't necessarily have a uniform unprintable area width along each of the four paper